 Thanks to science and research, we know that the nutritional requirements of a dog change with age.
 The best way to make sure that the health and wellness of a dog depend on the quality of food.
 The food must be balanced and complete with premium quality and age-specific.
+So, it is very necessary for you to know when to switch your puppy to adult dog food.
+For this, we have gathered all the information for pet parents like you to take care of your pup.

 In a furry pal’s life, all three stages (puppy, adult, and senior) are important.
 To cater to the developmental needs of your puppy, the growth foods must contain higher levels of protein and calorie count.
 However, as soon as the puppy reaches 6-12 months of age those requirements change.